Monday Morning 5/19/2025:

 Cincinnati Masonic Center 317 East Fifth Street, Cincinnati, OH 45202

-The evening will include displays of Lafayette artifacts and information in the Founders Hall, a welcoming address from Lafayette, and celebration leaders from local and national organizations including Free & Accepted Masons, Daughters of the American Revolution (DAR), Sons of the American Revolution (SAR), Alliance Francaise de Cincinnati, and American Friends of Lafayette (AFL).
-The keynote speaker will be Julien Icher, President and Founder of The Lafayette Trail.
+The evening will include displays of Lafayette artifacts and information in the Founders Hall, a welcoming address from Lafayette, and celebration.
+Leaders from local and national organizations including Free & Accepted Masons, Daughters of the American Revolution (DAR), Sons of the American Revolution (SAR), Alliance Francaise de Cincinnati, and American Friends of Lafayette (AFL).
+The keynote speaker will be Julien Icher, President and Founder of The Lafayette Trail, Inc.

 The evening will begin with happy hour and petits fours, and dinner will include several delicious options (including vegetarian) and Lafayette’s favorite dessert.
-Music for the ball is provided by Maestro Laurence Bonhaus and the Cincinnati Civic Orchestra, and historic dance instructor Jeanette Watts will guide us in a Grand March and provide dance instruction throughout the ball.
+Music for the ball is provided by Maestro Laurence Bonhaus and the Cincinnati Civic Orchestra, and Dance Mistress Jeanette Watts (historic dance instructor) will guide us in a Grand March and provide dance instruction throughout the ball.
 It will be a grand time for celebration!

 This will be a ticketed public event.